AdityaCoppisetti/robotic-arm/journal.md

 i actually made the 2 dof wrist yesterday and i thought that would be it.

+heres how it looked , i deleted the file due to so many inaccuracies

 as it turns out my calculations where wrong and bisdes that i had done alot of things freehand, and so i needed to redesign the entire thing again but with precise calculations. i have to say i had alot of fun making this.